 Here at Bitbar we solve large problems with mobile development and quality assurance.
-From being able to tackle the device fragmentation issue, to providing a means for thorough agile continuous integration testing, Testdroid has become a great solution for companies tired of slow dev cycles and growing QA costs with inadequate returns.
+From being able to tackle the device fragmentation issue to providing a means for thorough agile continuous integration testing, Bitbar Testing has become a great solution for companies tired of slow dev cycles and growing QA costs with inadequate returns.
 Companies need to scale their testing coverage, but at the same time accelerate feedback on bugs to development.
 That’s a big catch 22!

 We believe in the power of modern test automation and QA infrastructure technology that scales effectively to meet requirements.
 Automation for mobile application testing has traditionally been riddled with challenges.
 With so many device platforms, screen sizes, etc. folks have had to customize scripts on a device to device basis using proprietary frameworks.
-Even if folks have all the devices they need in house, it’s been all but possible to orchestrate testing across the HW in a fully automated way.
+Even if folks have all the devices they need on their premises, it’s been all but possible to orchestrate testing across the HW in a fully automated way.

 We are coming into an age where the power of open source object driven testing frameworks allow folks to write scripts on fewer devices, then be able to execute against many.
-A good number of cloud based platforms have popped up over time to help with device access.
+A good number of cloud-based platforms have popped up over time to help with device access.
 We believe our testing infrastructure technology that allows tests to run against any number of devices at the same time is a game changer.
-Fundamentally being able to use any open framework with broad device coverage and swift throughput is the basis of value for Testdroid.
+Fundamentally being able to use any open framework with broad device coverage and swift throughput is the basis of value at Bitbar.

 Top 4 Characteristics When Considering Cloud Testing Technologies

 Cloud testing technologies have their own perks over the local ones.
 If you plan to use cloud-based testing technologies, here are a few important things to consider: